mattermost/docs/source/install/install-kubernetes.rst

     helm repo add mattermost https://helm.mattermost.com

-3. Create a file named ``config.yaml``, then copy and paste the content of `this file <https://github.com/mattermost/mattermost-helm/blob/master/charts/mattermost-operator/values.yaml>`__ into it.
+3. Create a file named ``config.yaml``, then copy and paste the content of `the Mattermost operator file <https://github.com/mattermost/mattermost-helm/blob/master/charts/mattermost-operator/values.yaml>`__ into it.

 4. Create a namespace for the Mattermost Operator: